Bohemian Switzerland, part 5-day 4 – Educational path Jetrichovicke steny

 Ruins of Saunstejn castle

-- Small pravcicka gate-the last “attraction” on our way back to Mezni Louka compared to the biggest in Europe natural sandstone gate: Pravcicka Brana seem tiny, but it’s more than 2 meters high and 3 meters wide.
-Definitely an advantage is the fact that there’re not so many people here.
+Small pravcicka gate-the last “attraction” on our way back to Mezni Louka compared to the biggest in Europe natural sandstone gate: Pravcicka Brana seem tiny, but it’s more than 2 meters high and 3 meters wide.
+Definitely, an advantage is a fact that there’re not so many people here.
 You can easily take a photo with no one unwelcome on it.

 If I have a chance I will definitely want to come back to Bohemian Switzerland and explore places I didn’t manage to visit within those 4 days.
 I’m pretty sure there’s much more to see than the most visited spots here.